 System scaffold erection is easier, hence taking a shorter period due to the latch mechanism used, unlike traditional tube & fitting scaffolds which take a longer duration to find the ideal scaffold design and safely tie the tubes together.

-The other difference is that a system scaffold is more costly than tube and fitting scaffolding which is quite cost-effective and it’s also easy to manage.
+The other difference is that a system scaffold is more costly than tube and fitting scaffolding which is quite cost-effective in the UK and it’s also easy to manage and assemble.
 It makes a suitable choice for projects where space is limited since there won’t be any protruding tubes.

-Main types of scaffolding system used in UK
+Main types of scaffolding systems used in the UK

-Some of the main scaffolding systems used by scaffolding contractors in the UK include the following:
+These are the main scaffolding systems used by scaffolding contractors in London and the UK.

 Quickstage scaffolding is also known as kwikstage.
 Comes in five parts so assembling and dismantling the kwickstage scaffolding makes it a common option for both small and big construction projects.
 It is used in commercial and residential projects.
-The erection and dismantling of this system are easy especially since it only comes in five parts.
+Made from galvanised steel, the interlocking scaffold system provides a safe and sturdy platform for construction work.
 It has non-slip platforms and double guard rails that provide more safety making it convenient for all workers to use.
 You’ll find it being used in various projects since it can also support heavy loads.

 Cuplock scaffolding is easy to erect since it doesn’t require any nuts and bolts to tighten the horizontals.
 For this, the standards have a locking cup at every node point that can be easily fastened at one time.
 It’s sturdy enough to be used in construction works like bridges, houses, chimneys, etc.